A Simulation-Optimization Framework To Improve The Organ Transplantation Offering System: AUTHOR BIOGRAPHIES

 \section{AUTHOR BIOGRAPHIES}

 {\bf IGNACIO ERAZO} is a third-year Ph.D. student majoring in Operations Research and minoring in Machine Learning in the H. Milton Stewart School of Industrial and Systems Engineering at the Georgia Institute of Technology.
 His research interests include the development of efficient optimization algorithms and heuristics for intelligent decision-making, as well as large-scale simulation-optimization procedures.
-His e-mail address is , and his website is \href{https://ierazo.github.io/}{https://ierazo.github.io/}.\\
+His e-mail address is , and his website is \href{https://sites.google.com/view/ignacio-erazo}{https://sites.google.com/view/ignacio-erazo}.\\[-3pt]

-{\bf DAVID GOLDSMAN} is the Director of Master's Programs and Professor in the H. Milton Stewart School of Industrial and Systems Engineering at the Georgia Institute of Technology.
-He received his Ph.D. in 1984 from the School of Operations Research and Industrial Engineering at Cornell University.
-Dave's research interests include simulation output analysis, statistical ranking and selection methods, and medical and humanitarian applications of operations research.
-His email address is , and his website is \href{https://www.isye.gatech.edu/~sman/}{https://www.isye.gatech.edu/~sman/}.\\
+{\bf DAVID GOLDSMAN} is a Professor in the H. Milton Stewart School of Industrial and Systems Engineering at the Georgia Institute of Technology.
+Dave's research interests include simulation output analysis, statistical ranking and selection methods, and humanitarian applications.
+His email address is , and his website is \href{https://www.isye.gatech.edu/~sman/}{https://www.isye.gatech.edu/$\sim$sman/}. \\[-3pt]

 {\bf PINAR KESKINOCAK} is the William W. George Chair and Professor in the H. Milton Stewart School of Industrial and Systems Engineering at Georgia Tech.
-She received her Ph.D. in Operations Research from Carnegie Mellon University.
 Dr.\ Keskinocak's research focuses on the applications of operations research and management science with societal impact, particularly health and humanitarian applications, supply chain management, and logistics/transportation.
-Her email address is , and her website is \href{https://www2.isye.gatech.edu/people/faculty/Pinar_Keskinocak/}{https://www2.isye.gatech.edu/people/faculty/Pinar\_Keskinocak/}.
+Her email address is , and her website is \href{https://www2.isye.gatech.edu/people/faculty/Pinar_Keskinocak/}{https://www2.isye.gatech.edu/people/faculty/Pinar\_Keskinocak/}. \\[-3pt]

+{\bf JOEL SOKOL} is a Professor in the H. Milton Stewart School of Industrial and Systems Engineering at Georgia Tech.
+His research focuses on healthcare systems, analytics, and applied operations research.
+His email address is .